 The .gif will have the same options that a static image would have.
 For example, if your site's banner images support overlay text, the text can display over a .gif banner.

-Note: If you edit a .gif with the Adobe Creative Cloud Image Editor, it will convert the .gif to a static .png file.
+Note: If you edit a .gif with the built-in Image Editor, it will convert the .gif to a static .jpg file.

 Keep the size small

 Large .gifs can slow down your site.
 We recommend formatting animated .gifs to be the size you want it to display on your site.
 As a guideline, ensure your file size is less than 500 KB.

 Avoid distracting imagery